Sheekovic/ChromeMultiOSUA/README.md

-# ChromeWinUA
+# ChromeMultiOSUA

-ChromeWinUA is a lightweight Python module designed to generate realistic Google Chrome user agent strings for Windows 10 and Windows 11.
-It features dynamic version simulation, configurable settings, error handling, logging, caching, and basic unit tests—all packaged in a modular, easy-to-integrate class.
+ChromeMultiOSUA is a flexible Python module designed to generate realistic Google Chrome user agent strings for multiple operating systems, including Windows, macOS, Linux, Android, and iOS.
+The module retrieves the latest stable Chrome version from the official Google Version History API.
+It features configurable settings, robust logging and error handling, caching, and basic unit tests—all encapsulated in a modular, easy-to-integrate class.

 ## Features

-- **Chrome-Only on Windows:**
+- **Cross-Platform Support:**
-  Generates user agents strictly for Google Chrome on Windows 10 and Windows 11.
+  Generate Chrome user agents for various operating systems:
+  - **Windows:** Windows 10 & Windows 11
+  - **macOS**
+  - **Linux**
+  - **Android**
+  - **iOS**

-- **Dynamic Version Simulation:**
+- **Latest Chrome Version Retrieval:**
-  Simulates dynamic Chrome version generation within realistic ranges.
-(Replace with an API call for live data if needed.)
+  Queries the official Google Version History API to get the latest stable Chrome version.
+Falls back to a randomly generated version if the API call fails.

 - **Configurable Settings:**
-  Easily configure allowed OS strings, version ranges, and other settings through a centralized configuration dictionary.
+  Easily adjust allowed OS options, version ranges, and other settings through a centralized configuration dictionary.

 - **Robust Logging & Error Handling:**
-  Uses Python's built-in logging module to capture key events and errors.
+  Utilizes Python's built-in logging module to capture key events and errors.

 - **Caching:**
-  Leverages caching to store previously generated user agents, improving performance for repeated requests.
+  Caches user agents for repeated requests using Python's LRU cache decorator.

 - **Modular & Extensible:**
   Encapsulated in a single class (`UserAgentGenerator`) for easy import and extension in other projects.